sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

 ..
 [CS1986] \J. Conway and N. Sloane. *Lexicographic codes:
             error-correcting codes from game theory*, IEEE
             Trans.
 Infor.
 Theory **32** (1986) 337-348.

 ..
+[CT1998] Fan Chung and Prasad Tetali, Isoperimetric inequalities for
+            Cartesian products of graphs, Combinatorics, Probability and Computing 7 (1998), no. 2, 141–148.

+..
 [Cu1984] \R. Curtis, The Steiner system `S(5,6,12)`, the Mathieu
             group `M_{12}`, and the kitten. *Computational group